foxminchan/GovernmentChatbot/README.md

 <hr>

-<h1 align="justify"> Goverment Chatbot - A LLM Application 🤖</h1>
+<h1 align="justify"> Government Chatbot - A LLM Application 🤖</h1>

 <p align="center">
-	Goverment Chatbot is a monorepo project built with <a href="https://nx.dev/">Nx</a> technology.
+	Government Chatbot is a monorepo project built with <a href="https://nx.dev/">Nx</a> technology.
 It is a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
 </p>

 # Overview